Mattis takes hard line on China in Singapore speech

 "We do not do freedom of navigation for America alone, we do freedom of navigation for all nations ... we do not see it as a militarization by going through what has traditionally been international water space.
 We see it as affirmation of the rules-based international order."

+Mattis was not the only leader to address China's island-building and militarizing activities in the South China Sea.
+The Defense Ministers of Vietnam and Australia both addressed the issue during a separate question and answer session at the summit Saturday.

-Though Mattis appeared to draw a firm line between the actions of the US and China, he insisted the US is not asking other countries in the region to choose sides.
+But while Mattis appeared to draw a firm line between the actions of the US and China, he insisted the US is not asking other countries in the region to choose sides.

 "China should and does have a voice in shaping the international system, and all of China's neighbors have a voice in shaping China's role," said Mattis, adding that he would travel to Beijing soon "at China's invitation."